“Sympathetic, professional and knowledgeable. She works well with vulnerable clients and has expertise in Eastern European care cases.”

 LLB Law (2:1) University of Kent at Canterbury

 As a barrister specialising in children matters, Joanne has established a busy practice with significant experience in her representation of Local Authorities, children, parents, grandparents and extended family.
+Qualifying as a solicitor in 2000, Joanne then transferred to the Bar in 2010.

-Joanne has gained a reputation for successfully engaging with complex and multifaceted work in areas such as non-accidental injury, sexual and physical abuse, neglect, substance misuse, domestic violence and learning difficulties.
+Joanne has gained a reputation for successfully engaging with complex and multifaceted work in areas such as non-accidental injury, sexual and physical abuse, neglect, substance misuse, domestic violence and working with parents with learning difficulties.
 Having experience working as a solicitor for the local authority and in private practice prior to her transfer to the Bar, Joanne has an unusually broad experience in her field, which is reflected in a dynamic and well considered approach to her practice.

 Joanne specialises in cases involving complex medical evidence dealing with suspected cases of non accidental injury, on occasion resulting in the death of a child.
 Joanne has also had significant involvement with cases concerning historic sexual abuse representing the local authority, alleged perpetrators and children.